Cataracts (Motiyabind): Types, Causes, Sign, Symptoms, Risk Factors, Best Hospitals & Doctors For Cataract Treatment & Surgery Procedure in Delhi NCR

-Cataract (Motiyabind) is defined as the blurring of the clear lens of our eyes.
-Cataracts usually haze up our vision and create problems in looking at things clearly.
-For the people who have cataracts, looking at things is similar to looking at them through a hazed or fogged up window.
+Motiyabind in English is called Cataract which is defined as the blurring of the clear lens of our eyes.
+This white motia in eyes usually haze up our vision and create problems in looking at things clearly.
+For the people who have white or black motiyabind, looking at things is similar to looking at them through a hazed or fogged up window.
 Cataracts also create difficulties in reading and driving (especially at night) or seeing a person clearly.

-There can be several reasons as a result of which a cataract may be formed.
+There can be several causes of motia in eyes as a result of which a cataract may be formed.
 For instance, overproduction of oxidants, ultraviolet radiation and smoking.
 Also, if you have been on steroids for a long period of time, it may cause cataracts.
 Also, if a person is diabetic or has undergone trauma, the chances of getting cataract increases.

 • Age